-In the event of oversubscription, having applied the criteria outlined above, priority will be determined by the distance of the child's home (that is where the child is ordinarily resident) from the school.
-Priority will be given to the applicants who live nearest the school.
-This will be done by measuring the distance by a straight line ('as the crow flies').
-All straight line distances are calculated electronically by Suffolk County Council using data provided jointly by the Post Office and Ordnance Survey.
-The data plots the co-ordinates of each property and provides the address point between which the straight line distance is measured and reported to three decimal places.
-Where there is more than one home within a single building (for example apartments) we will measure to a single point within that building irrespective of where those homes are located.

-• In the unlikely event that two or more applicants competing for a single place at the School live the same distance from the School, the place will be offered to one applicant on the basis of lots drawn by a person who is independent of the School.
+- In the event of oversubscription, priority will be determined by the proximity of the child's home to Thomas Gainsborough.
+We will give priority to the applicants who live nearest to the school as measured by a straight line (as the crow flies').
+All straight-line distances are calculated electronically by Suffolk County Council using data provided jointly by the Post Office and Ordnance Survey.
+The data plots the coordinates of each property and provides the address-point between which the straight-line distance is measured and reported to three decimal places.
+Where there is more than one home within a single building (for example apartments) we will measure to a single point within that building irrespective of where those homes are located. - In the unlikely event that two or more applicants competing for a single place at the School live the same distance from the School, the place will be offered to one applicant on the basis of lots drawn by a person who is independent of the School.